Google Translate Disclaimer

 Online – Understanding the Objective-Based Codes

-The workshop intends to provide code users and industry with the fundamental concepts for objective-based codes.
-In turn, it provides a better understanding of application, limitations and alternative solutions to the National Building Code of Canada (NBC) specific to Saskatchewan.
+The workshop provides code users and industry with the fundamental concepts for objective-based codes.
+It provides a better understanding of the application, limitations and alternative solutions provided for in the National Building Code of Canada (NBC).

-Upon completion of all eight chapters including the short survey, a certificate will be emailed to the address provided with the registration.
+Upon completing all eight chapters and a short survey, a certificate will be emailed to the address provided with the registration.

 Registration